Bylaws

 The President shall preside at all regular meetings of the membership and the Executive Board and will be the primary representative of the MAC at all events.
 The President will finalize all meeting agendas and the minutes of the Executive Board meeting, including results of votes taken.

-The President-elect, in the absence of the President, shall preside and do all such other duties as the President may assign to him.
+The President Elect, in the absence of the President, shall preside and do all such other duties as the President may assign to him/her.
 In addition, President-elect shall be responsible for the proper functioning of all committees.
 The President-elect automatically will become the next President.

-The Treasurer shall be responsible for collecting dues, writing and signing checks for expenditures, depositing funds, paying approved invoices, maintaining a current accounting ledger and notifying the Executive Board of any foreseen budgetary problems and shortfalls.
+The Treasurer shall be responsible for collecting dues, writing, and signing checks for expenditures, depositing funds, paying approved invoices, maintaining a current accounting ledger and notifying the Executive Board of any foreseen budgetary problems and shortfalls.
 The Treasurer will comply with IRS-related filing regulations.
 The Treasurer shall submit the required annual reports to: The Florida Department of State (Department of Corporations); Florida Department of Agriculture and Consumer Services for soliciting donations; and the US Department of Revenue for sales tax exemption.
 All reports will be properly filed prior to their deadlines.
 The Treasurer will comply with any and all other local, state, and federal filing requirements.
 The Treasurer will also provide any and all needed documents to the Audit Committee.
 The Treasurer shall be the primary officer to sign checks for transactional purposes.
 In addition, the President and President-elect are authorized to sign checks.
+If an Executive Board Member serves as an Assistant Treasurer (Treasurer in Training), that board member may also be authorized to sign checks if approved to do so by the Executive Board.
 Only one signature is required for any check except two signatures are required for an amount of $2,500 or more.
 Proper paperwork and signatures must be on file at MAC’s financial institution.

 In addition to the above prescribed duties, each officer shall perform such other duties as needed or as applicable to the office as prescribed in the Parliamentary Authority adopted by the MAC.